 Let's start with the basics.
 Disinfection is the process of removing (or killing) dangerous bacteria while also preventing new microorganisms from growing.
 These bacteria are known as pathogenic organisms, a term that includes the bacteria themselves and associated bodies such as spores, viruses, and larvae.

-Disinfection is different from sterilization.
-This is when every microorganism is killed, regardless of whether they are actually harmful.
+Water disinfection is different from sterilization.
+When you sterilize something every microorganism is killed, regardless of whether they are actually harmful.

 Why Is Disinfection Important?